ConvertKit/convertkit-wordpress/readme.txt

 7. Track subscriber growth

 == Changelog ==

+### 2.0.0 2022-10-xx
+* Added: ConvertKit Products Block, to output a button linking to a ConvertKit Product or Tip Jar
+* Added: ConvertKit Products Shortcode, to output a button linking to a ConvertKit Product or Tip Jar
+* Added: Gutenberg: Option to link text or button to a ConvertKit Product or Tip Jar
+* Added: Classic Editor: Option to link text or button to a ConvertKit Product or Tip Jar
+* Added: Settings: Improved UI

 ### 1.9.8.5 2022-10-03
 * Added: Broadcasts: Shortcode: Options to specify background, text and link colors